60dimension/IELTS-Vocabularies/Vocabulary02.md

 Longstanding poverty has been exacerbated by racial divisions.

-The divided family remains a powerful metaphor for a society that continued to tear itself apart.
+The divided family remains a powerful metaphor for a society that continues to tear itself apart.

 They had children and were consequently tied to school vacations.